Review and road test of the Audi A6

 Market and Model

-Expect prices for mainstream models to sit in the £35,000 to £55,000 bracket for the range of saloons and Avant estate models on offer.
+Eprices start at around £39,000, which gets you the 2.0 TDI diesel '40 TDI' saloon; there's a £2,100 premium if you want the Avant estate bodystyle.
 As before, this car's three key rivals will be the Mercedes E-Class, the BMW 5 Series and the Jaguar XF.

 You'll need to get your A6's spec right.
 There are four suspension set-ups: the conventional steel spring suspension, the sport suspension, the suspension with damper control and the adaptive air suspension, also with controlled damping.
 'Progressive steering', which becomes even quicker and more direct as the steering angle increases, is standard.
 And dynamic all-wheel steering can also be added to further enhance this agility.
 Plus you can add in various autonomous driving features.
 And even specify Audi's 'parking pilot' and 'garage pilot' systems that will allow you to stand outside of your A6 and remotely park it: brilliant.